Youth vape use is an emerging public health threat.

 Talk to your kids about vaping:

-Parents can make the biggest difference in whether a student will try vape.
+Parents can make the biggest difference in whether a student will try vaping.
 Tell them you don't want them vaping.
 Look for opportunities to nurture positive decision-making and healthy choices.
 And let them know you're watching.
 Use our Talk About It resources for more help.

 Vapes don't always look like vapes: